An Efficient Algorithm for Vertex Enumeration of Arrangement: The Zero rule

-However, this counterexample has no direct consequences for the analysis of the simplex method, as they do not rule out the possibility of a larger but still polynomial number of steps.
-While the proposed Zero rule is a polynomial pivot rule and is bounded by a linear function, it is on an arrangement instead of a polytope.
-Nevertheless, the Zero rule can shed some light on the open question.
+However, this counterexample does not affect the analysis of the simplex method.
+It includes the construction of a pivot rule starting from outside the feasible region with an upper bound of $n-d$.
+The recently developed Facet pivot rule exemplifies the latter possibility.
+It can achieve an optimal dictionary within at most $n-d$ pivot steps and enters the feasible region from the outside in the final step \cite{yang2021facet,yang2022facet}.
+Nevertheless, its crucial aspect lies in ensuring dual feasibility at each step, making it difficult to aid the construction of a pivot rule that allows movement between adjacent vertices within the feasible region \cite{yang2021facet,yang2022facet}.
+In contrast, the Zero rule does not impose stringent conditions in each pivot step.
+Therefore, our rule, bounded by a linear function of the dimension, may shed some light on the open question.
 The Zero rule is based on the dictionary itself and goes without a ratio test.
 Thus, it does not inherently traverse between adjacent vertices or reflect the number of edges between vertices.
-If a ratio test could be incorporated or primal feasibility could be maintained within the Zero rule, it might serve as a polynomial pivoting rule on polytopes.
+However, if a ratio test could be incorporated or primal feasibility could be maintained within the Zero rule, it might serve as a polynomial pivoting rule on polytopes.